bertdeblock/ember-flat-to-nested/README.md

 - Works for projects and addons
 - Supports reverting to a flat colocated component structure
+- Ignores component files that already comply to the desired component structure

 > **NOTE:** Use [ember-component-template-colocation-migrator](https://github.com/ember-codemods/ember-component-template-colocation-migrator) if you want to transform a **classic** component structure to a **flat or nested colocated** component structure.